Tamar Bridge: Tolls

-The current tolls are £2.60 for cars, and £6.30, £10.40 and £14.30 for 2, 3 and 4-axle goods vehicles over 3.5 tonnes respectively.
+The current tolls are £3.00 for cars, and £7.30, £12.00 and £16.50 for 2, 3 and 4-axle goods vehicles over 3.5 tonnes respectively.

 An electronic device called the Tamar Tag can be affixed to a vehicle window, which allows the driver to travel at half-fare.
 Tolls are only payable when travelling eastbound from Saltash to Plymouth.

 There is no charge for pedestrians, cyclists and motorcycles.
 Disabled drivers can apply for concessions online or via an office next to the Torpoint Ferry.

-Construction

-Requirement
+History

 For centuries, road users wishing to go from Saltash to Plymouth had two main options.
 Travel by coach involved a long detour north either to Gunnislake New Bridge (a one-lane bridge constructed in 1520), or other bridges further north along the Devon – Cornwall border.
 The alternative was to catch a ferry across the Tamar.
 The Torpoint Ferry had been running successfully since 1791 (and is still in active service) while the Saltash Ferry ran near to the bridge's present location.
 While popular, the ferries did not have sufficient capacity by the 20th century to cater for motor traffic.
 The idea for a fixed crossing across the Tamar had been floated around since the early 19th century, and proposals had been discussed in Parliament as early as 1930.

+1950–1962: Construction

 In 1950, Cornwall County Council and Plymouth City Council discussed the feasibility of building a road bridge.
 The government was unenthusiastic about the idea, as they did not believe it was financially viable and there were more urgent projects in post-war Britain.
 After being rebuked, both councils agreed to self-fund the entire project, which would be paid for in tolls.
-The scheme received Royal Assent in July 1957.
+The Tamar Bridge Act 1957 (5 & 6 Eliz.
+2. c. xxviii) received royal assent in July 1957.
 Invitations to tender were sent on 4 March 1959, and a proposal from the northeast England-based Cleveland Bridge & Engineering Company was accepted on 9 June.